NiekD/pilight-addons/protocols/README.md

 Options with names ending with "fc" contain forecast data.

 # generic_counter protocol
 The generic_counter protocol is a simple protocol to be used by rules to count events.
-It can be manipulated with the count action (in progress).
+It can be manipulated with the count action.
 The config of this protocol looks like this:

 ```
                 "counter1": {